 The IOC-RC Drafting Team produced a set of recommendations supported by a rough consensus of its members that were published for public comment on 2 March 2012, and were subsequently modified in the Costa Rica ICANN Meeting before adoption by the GNSO Council on 26 March 2012.
 These recommendations, which were forwarded to the ICANN Board for consideration, are described in greater detail on Annex 3 to this Report.
 The GNSO Council intended that these recommendations be adopted by the ICANN Board commencing with the first round of new gTLD applications, notwithstanding the fact that application period had already commenced and applications had already been received.

-At its 10 April 2012 meeting, the ICANN Board’s New gTLD Program Committee (“Committee”) considered the GNSO recommendations but decided not to change the Applicant Guidebook.
+At its 10 April 2012 meeting, the ICANN Board’s New gTLD Program Committee (“Committee”) considered the GNSO recommendations but decided not to change the Applicant Guidebook, at that time.
 In its rationale for this resolution, the Committee observed that although “the GNSO’s recommendations were well taken; the Committee opted for preserving the status quo.
 As protections already exist, when balanced with the accountability and operational issues posed by changing the Applicant Guidebook at that time, the Committee noted that ”the public interest will be better served by maintaining the status quo….
 Nothing in the Committee's action or this rationale is intended to preclude the consideration of the GNSO recommendations for future rounds of applications within the New gTLD Program.”

 On 3 August 2012, the Committee published a Progress Report that provided an update on issues raised in Prague regarding the New gTLD Program, including the protection of RCRC and IOC names.
 After reviewing input provided by Staff which was requested by the Committee during the Prague Meeting, the Committee stated that: “All recent inputs have been reviewed… Review of this material indicates that the appropriate course is for the Board to leave these issues in the hands of ICANN’s policy‐making bodies.
 This was the recommendation of the Board in its Singapore resolution when considering protections for the IOC and Red Cross.
 ICANN Staff members are supporting that discussion in the GNSO.
 The IOC and Red Cross are addressing their comments to the GNSO.
 The GNSO is properly considering whether to do additional work on these issues.”

 On 13 September 2012, the Committee requested that the GNSO consider a proposed solution for the first round to protect at the RCRC and IOC names at the second level, consistent with the GAC advice to the Board which would include specific RCRC and IOC names on the reserved names list.
 The Committee sought to provide sufficient time for the GNSO to develop its views on this request taking into account the timeline for the first round and so that any adopted protections are in place for the first round.
 In view of this timeline, the Committee is seeking the GNSO’s response by January 31, 2013.
+The GAC and the IOC requested clarification at the ICANN meeting in Beijing whether, in light of the past deadline, the protections detailed in New gTLD Program Committee Resolution NC2012.09.13.01 were finalized.
 With conclusion of the IOC/RCRC Drafting Team and the submission of their recommendations, the GNSO Council approved a motion to initiate a Policy Development Process for the protection of certain International Organization Names in al gTLDs.
 The Working group was formed 31 October 2012 and their Charter was approved by the GNSO Council on 15 November 2012.